MatrikMoon/TournamentAssistant/README.md

 - Download the latest `TournamentAssistantCore-linux` using wget: `wget https://github.com/MatrikMoon/TournamentAssistant/releases/download/0.4.0/TournamentAssistantCore-linux`. *This example command is for the version 0.4.0, if a new version has been released please replace the url with the new one*

+- Make `TournamentAssistantCore-linux` executable using `chmod +x /path/to/TournamentAssistantCore-linux`.

 - Run `TournamentAssistantCore-linux` using `./TournamentAssistantCore-linux`.
 After ~5 seconds close it with `ctrl + c`.

 - Open your terminal editor of choice and edit the configuration file: `nvim serverConfig.json`.
 You can use the screenshots from Linux GUI setup as a reference. **Don't forget to remove the brackets**.